rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 #### User Input Required - test08

-**Yes**: This test requires user input to confirm if the TV Dimming Mode setting has been correctly applied.
-During the test execution, the user will be prompted with a Yes/No question to verify each TV Dimming Mode level for the stream.
+**Yes**: This test requires manual verification of the TVDimmingMode setting.

 #### Acceptance Criteria - test08

-The device should apply the specified TV Dimming Mode as configured, and the user should verify that the mode change has been applied accurately.
+- The device should apply each specified TVDimmingMode setting level successfully during stream playback.
+- The user must confirm if each TVDimmingMode level is correctly applied through a Y/N prompt during manual verification.
+- The test should iterate over each stream and dimming mode level, ensuring correct application.

 #### Expected Results - test08

-The test initializes the TV settings, iterates through defined TV Dimming Modes, and verifies the application of each mode during playback of the stream through user prompts.
+The test initializes the TV settings module, applies multiple TVDimmingMode levels during playback of each stream, and requests user feedback on the application status.

-Success Criteria

-- The specified TV Dimming Mode should be set and visible on the device.
-- The user should confirm whether each TV Dimming Mode level has been correctly applied for the stream.
+**Success Criteria:**

+- Each specified TVDimmingMode setting should apply correctly as verified by the user.
+- Each verification result is logged, indicating successful or unsuccessful application.

 #### Test Steps - test08

 - **Initiate the Test:**

   - Run the Python file: **`tvSettings_test08_TVDimmingMode.py`**
-  - The test automatically initializes the TV settings and begins playback of the designated streams.
+  - The test will automatically initialize TV settings, load test streams, and begin playback.

-- **TV Dimming Mode Verification:**
+- **TVDimmingMode Application Verification:**

-  - For the stream, the test:
+  - For each stream, the test:
+    - Starts playback.
+    - Iterates through each available TVDimmingMode level:
-    - Sets up each defined TV Dimming Mode level.
+      - Sets the specified TVDimmingMode level.
-    - Plays the stream for a brief period to ensure visibility of the TV Dimming Mode effect.
-    - Prompts the user with a question:
+      - Prompts the user to confirm if the setting is applied with a Y/N response.
-      - **"Has TVDimmingMode level {tvDimmingMode} applied?
-(Y/N):"**
-      - The user must respond with **Y** for Yes or **N** for No.
+      - Logs the result of each verification for review.

-- **Logging Results:**
+- **Playback Stop:**

-  - The test logs the result of the user input for each TV Dimming Mode level and stream.
+  - The test stops the stream after each dimming mode verification.

 - **Cleanup:**

-  - The test stops playback after verifying each TV Dimming Mode level.
+  - The test terminates the tvSettings module after all verifications are complete.

 - **Test Conclusion:**

-  Upon completing playback and verification of all TV Dimming Mode levels, the test concludes and logs the final results based on user confirmations.
+  Upon completing all TVDimmingMode verifications across streams, the test concludes.
+The final results log each successful or unsuccessful setting application based on user feedback.

 ### tvSettings_test09_LocalDimmingMode.py